NwCoder21/SQL-Sandbox/3 - Creating Databases & Tables.md

 ---

-Also, by convention, we capitalise all the SQL Keywords
+Also, by convention, we capitalise all the SQL Keywords.
+However, if we did not capitalise them, the code will still work.

+---

 ![image](https://user-images.githubusercontent.com/107522496/205104349-3a08f83e-78bd-4a59-bf74-032b978fb58b.png)

+Here is an example of creating a `footballerNames` database and then displaying all the exisiting databases on the MySQL Server.

+---